 The UT Research Foundation has announced the formation of a new business plan competition called Tennessee Venture Challenge.
 TVC is open to start-up companies engaged in commercializing intellectual property created at UT.
 Finalists will have a chance to win a share of the $25,000 in cash.
 The competition begins in April of next year.

-This year marks the 175th year of engineering at UT, and the College of Engineering is marking the anniversary with
+This year marks the 175th year of engineering at UT, and the College of Engineering is marking the anniversary with a series of events that includes a gala and dedication of the John D. Tickle Engineering Building on Friday, Oct.
+4. The Knoxville News Sentinel featured an overview of the college’s history.
+To read the

 Two College of Engineering faculty members have received an honorable mention for their entry in the 2013 “Create the Future” sustainable-technology design contest.
 Their patent-pending design is for an ultra-light, high-efficiency solar fiber, with the aim of creating fabric and clothing that would convert light into energy.

 A new study released this week reveals NASA’s Curiosity Rover has helped find evidence of water in the soil.
-One
+One of the scientists who took part in the study is Linda Kah, associate professor of geology.
+WATE-TV’s Josh Ault spoke with Kah.

 Researchers using the supercomputing resources at the National Institute for Computational Sciences are investigating a way to recommend sources for users at university libraries.
 The result would be similar to the “recommender system” at Amazon.com which prioritizes descriptive information based on social behavior.